StandaloneDynamics/django-sqlconsole/README.md

 Sqlconsole is a django app that allows for the execution of sql queries from the admin section of a django site.

+Sqlconsole only works with the current LTS version of django (2.2).

 ## Install

 ```